Okinawan kobudō: Suruchin

 The suruchin consists of a weighted chain or leather cord and can be found in two kinds: 'tan suruchin' (short) and 'naga suruchin' (long).
 The lengths are about 150–152 cm and 230–240 cm respectively.
 It is a weapon which can be easily hidden prior to use, and due to this fact can be devastatingly effective.
 In the modern era, found with a bladed instrument at one end and a weight at the other, the surujin techniques are very similar to those of the Meteor Hammer or Rope Dart.
 Leather cords are used for practice or kumite, whereas chains are favored for demonstration, but rope (most commonly of hemp) was the original material used.
+Notable suruchin kata (froms) include: